Home

 March 2002

 Perhaps the most visible landmark of our family's long-term presence in Fayette County, PA -- the epicenter region of our clan's growth and development the past 210 years -- has been the Minerd Funeral Home of Uniontown.
-Founded in 1921 by entrepreneur Edward E. Minerd, the Home has handled funerals for many hundreds of families during its lifetime of eight-plus decades.
-The first Home was located at the corner of East Church and Iowa Streets in Uniontown.
+Founded in 1921 by entrepreneur Edward Eugene Minerd, the facility has handled funerals for many hundreds of families during its lifetime of eight-plus decades.
+The first funeral home was located at the corner of East Church and Iowa Streets in Uniontown.
 Then, in 1949, Edward's widow Lida moved operations several blocks away to a more modern, spacious and air-conditioned building.
 Prominently located on West Main Street, the new site was much more visible to the public and had its own off-the-street parking lot.
-In 1978, the home was sold to James D. Barnett.
-It's still in operation today as the Barnett Funeral Home.
+In 1978, the home was sold to James D. Barnett, who operated it for many years as the Barnett Funeral Home.

 Copyright © 2002 Mark A. Miner